theory/pgenv/README.md

 The return value of the script does not affect the `pgenv` workflow.
 The script gets the current `PGDATA` path as first argument.

+- `PGENV_SCRIPT_PRESTOP` is an executable script executed before an instance is stopped, that is brefore the `stop` command is executed.
+The return value of the script does not affect the `pgenv` workflow, and if the script generates errors they are ignored, so that the cluster is going to be stopped anyway.
+The script gets the current `PGDATA` path as first argument.

 - `PGENV_SCRIPT_POSTSTOP` is an executable script executed each time an instance is stopped, that is the `stop` command is executed.
 The return value of the script does not affect the `pgenv` workflow.